Aky97567/Chime/README.md

 # Chime
-Clichéd name for a music player app being designed for learning the working of the Android Media Palyer API and UI elements, permissions etc.
+Clichéd name for a music player app being designed for learning the working of the Android Media Player API and UI elements, permissions etc.

 TODO:
 - [ ] File Sorting by name